schachmett/gxps/README.md

 $ python3 -m pip install gxps
 ```

 Upgrade via `$ python3 -m pip install --upgade gxps`.
 The pip installation also puts a `.desktop` file into the `$HOME/.local/share/applications` directory, so it should appear as a normal installed application.
+You can also call it via `$ gxps`.

 ### Windows